<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 5. Dangerous: stakeholders with influence and urgency that can represent problems and must be managed cautiously.

-6. Dependant: those who have legitimate interest and demand urgency but have no power.
+6. Dependant: those who have a legitimate interest and demand urgency but have no power.
 Ideally, keep a watch as they can associate with influential stakeholders and cause damage.

 7. Definitive: the category of stakeholders you must manage closely as they have influence, interest and urgency.